Facade panels made of glassfibre reinforced concrete

 The format is freely configurable up to the maximum sizes.
 Individual shapes, colours, surfaces, and perforations offer numerous possibilities for architects.

 Suspended, ventilated facade system offers advantages in terms of building physics, ecological, and economic considerations. concrete skin is fastened visibly or concealed on a metal substructure.

 Concrete is alive

 Glassfibre reinforced concrete is a natural material.
-Its natural raw materials create a special, concrete-like surface.
+Its raw materials that originate from nature create a special, concrete-like surface.

 The material guarantees absolute safety and fire resistance due to its excellent thermal properties (fire protection class A1 "non-combustible" according to DIN 4102).

 With its ISO 9001 and ISO 14001 certifications, Rieder sets itself high standards for environmental protection.
 The environmental product declaration, EPD, gives precise indicators for the life cycle assessment.